brianherman/kml/README.md

 kml
 ===
 Brian Herman's Location data.
-kml files are Under the license
+kml files are Under the license and every python file except location\_history
+\_json\_converter.py and spliter.py are also under the MIT license.

 The MIT License (MIT)

 Copyright (c) 2014 Brian Herman